seewoo5/seewoo5.github.io/README.md

 Flag reference:

 - `--config _config.yml,_config_dev.yml` — layer the dev overrides on top.
-- `--incremental` — only rebuild changed pages after the initial build.
 - `--livereload` — auto-refresh the browser on changes.
 - `--limit_posts 5` — build only the 5 newest posts.
 Drop this if you need the
   full blog archive.